PhuthiKulo/PhuthiKulo/README.md

 - 👋 Hi, I’m Phuthi Kulo
 - 👀 I’m interested in ...learning
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...pojects
+- 💞️ I’m looking to collaborate on ...projects
 - 📫 How to reach me ...phuthi.kulo@outlook.com

 <!---